Dedagen1278/SecretHunter/README.txt

 # 2x (3) Kill Command
 # 2x (3) Stitched Tracker
 # 2x (3) Unleash the Hounds
-# 1x (3) Vryghoul
 # 1x (4) Professor Putricide
+# 2x (5) Avian Watcher
 # 1x (5) Explosive Shot
 # 2x (6) Savannah Highmane
 #
-AAECAR8GigPHA8kEicMCw8wC2s0CDJ4BqAK1A4cExQjbCe0J/gz4sQLEtAKdzALTzQIA
+AAECAR8EigPHA8kEw8wCDZ4BqAK1A4cExQjbCe0J/gz4sQLBtALEtAKdzALTzQIA
 #
 # To use this deck, copy it to your clipboard and create a new deck in Hearthstone